LittleJustices/Rustball/ROLLSYNTAX.md

 **Notation:** kh

-Keep high keeps the N dice showing the largest results, where N is the right-hand argument.
-For example:
+Example:

 > ~roll 4d6kh3
 > Output:
 > 4d6kh3:
 > 7 (4d6 -> [2, 2, 1, 3], keep highest 3 -> [2, 2, 3])

+Keep high keeps the N dice showing the largest results, where N is the right-hand argument.

 Keep high only accepts a single number as its right-hand argument, as an array doesn't make a lot of sense with this operation: